docker/docs/docker-hub/image-management.md

 ## Delete images

-> You must be logged in as a Pro or a Team user and have admin access to the repository to delete images.
+> You must be logged in as a Docker Pro, Team, or a Business user and have admin access to the repository to delete images.

 By default, the Advanced Image Management dashboard displays inactive images in the repository.
 To delete an inactive image: